The Adventure Zone: Commitment

 The first experimental arc, Commitment is a superhero themed arc.
 The game was run by Clint McElroy using the FATE system.
 The characters all work for the Do Good Fellowship, a "cult adjacent" organization that uses technology and science to improve the world.
 This arc has a total of four episodes, not including the setup episode the McElroys used to establish their characters, etc.

 Amnesty

-Initially the second of the mini-arcs, Amnesty was later announced as season two's full length arc on March 29, 2018.
-The first five episodes, as part of the mini-arcs, began the series' temporary weekly schedule to get to a full second season more quickly.
-The Amnesty arc is based on the Monster of the Week system by Evil Hat Productions, and is set in the fictional ski-resort town of Kepler in contemporary West Virginia.
-Kepler is regularly invaded by eldritch monsters nicknamed "Abominations" from a mysterious otherworld called Sylvain, opposed by a monster-hunting organization called the Pine Guard headquartered at the titular Amnesty Lodge.
-Sylvain is a dying world, being consumed by an evil force known as the Quell, and the latter half of the series partly involves the cast attempting to stop it.
+Amnesty uses the Monster of the Week system by Evil Hat Productions, and is set in the fictional ski-resort town of Kepler in contemporary West Virginia.
+Kepler is regularly invaded by eldritch monsters nicknamed "Abominations" from a mysterious otherworld called Sylvain.
+The abominations are opposed by a monster-hunting organization called the Pine Guard, headquartered at the titular Amnesty Lodge.
+Sylvain is a dying world, being consumed by an evil force known as the Quell, and the latter half of the series involves the cast attempting to stop it.
 These abominations arrive on a monthly cycle, which form the basis for a series of monster hunts by the protagonists.
 Like Balance, Amnesty featured lunar or "lodger" interlude episodes for downtime between hunts.